richelbilderbeek/awk_course/docs/misc/exercise_procedure.md

     - Wait
     - Ask questions
     - Read the next session.
 Turn of your camera to indicate you need to concentrate

+- I am alone in my Zoom breakout room.
+What do I do?

+???- info "Answer"

+    It is likely a teacher will quickly see this and ruthlessly move you to another breakout room, so waiting is an option.

+    Else, go to the main room.